Code-Institute-Submissions/21-The-Card-Game/README.md

 ### Deal Button:
 The deal button in the original wireframes has been renamed to start, this gives the user a clearer understanding of the intent of the button.

+### Game Board Area Border:
+A border was added to the game board area to define the space where the game play takes place.

+### Game Stats:
+No of wins by getting 21 was added to the game stats window as a way of tracking how many times a user gets the coveted 21 score from their hand.

 # Surface